OliveiraDS-hub/ChimeraTE/README.md

 - Mode 1 chimeric transcripts detection based upon exons and TE copies positions in the genome sequence;

-- Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.
+- Mode 2 chimeric transcripts detection regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensitivity.

 1. [Install](#installation)